-5.35 Audit related services are those non-audit services specified in this Ethical Standard that are largely carried out by members of the audit engagement team, and where the work involved is closely related to the work performed in the audit and the threats to auditor independence are clearly insignificant and, as a consequence, safeguards need not be applied.
-However, such services provided to public interest entities, other than those required by national legislation, are still subject to the 70% cap (see paragraphs 4.15R and 4.16R of Part B of this Ethical Standard) and still require approval by the audit committee.
+Audit related services are those non-audit services specified in this Ethical 5.35 Standard that are largely carried out by members of the audit engagement team, and where the work involved is closely related to the work performed in the audit and the threats to auditor independence are clearly insignificant and, as a consequence, safeguards need not be applied.
+However, such services provided to public interest entities, other than those required by national legislation, are still subject to the 70% cap (see paragraphs 4.15 and 4.16) and still require approval by the audit committee.